c3lang/c3-web/src/content/docs/Language Common/memory.md

 List {int} l = list::ONHEAP {int};
 fn void main()
 {
-    l.push(1); // Implicitly allocates on the heap, not the temp allcator.
+    l.push(1); // Implicitly allocates on the heap, not the temp allocator.
 }
 ```